 I regularly meet start-ups that do not undertake any form of forecasting.
 The excuse for this is that it generally takes time.

 By undertaking this exercise, it makes you look at the business as a whole.
 It forces you to see different aspects you might have neglected.
 If you don’t know what’s happening in the bank, i.e. forecasting cash ebbs and flows, you might not be able to undertake important projects, such as marketing or product development.
 Simply put, without the right numbers, you can’t make rational decisions based on fact.

 Not Hiring a Pro

 If you’re not an accounting expert, then outsource it to a professional.

 Secondly, you don’t want to risk it.
-Unlike say, marketing, the laws that govern accounting and tax related processes are not at all “obvious”.
-The last thing you want is get fined for ignorance.
+Unlike say, marketing, the laws that govern accounting and tax-related processes are not at all “obvious”.
+The last thing you want is to get fined for ignorance.